 With today’s business software environments being more disparate than ever, it’s easy to end up in a situation where you have so many different solutions but none of them sit well together.
 Now that data is the most valuable asset of all, the inability to easily share it between systems can hinder productivity and innovation alike.
 Software integrations make it easier to share data or extend functionality.
 For example, by integrating your forum software with your CRM, you’ll be better able to track and address unanswered customer support queries and concerns.
 Another important consideration is monetisation – if you want to sell to your community, you’ll need to be able to integrate third-party payment and ecommerce platforms.

-Using a community app as an alternative to comparing forum software.
+Using a community app as an alternative to comparing forum software

 For mobile-first communities and monetised communities, an alternative to forum software is a branded iOS and Android community app.
 Disciple offers a platform goes beyond the capabilities of online forums to provide a fully-fledged social networking platform that you own and control.
 Your app will be built and maintained by Disciple, but listed under your name in the Apple App and Google Play store.
 Apps are easily monetised using mobile in-app purchases and subscriptions.
-For more information click this link Start building your community.